 JACKSONVILLE, Fla. – A Florida woman has pleaded guilty to lying about damage caused by Hurricane Irma.

-Bernita Willette Carswell, 36, pleaded guilty in Jacksonville federal court Tuesday to one count of disaster assistance fraud, according to court records.
+Deannajo White, 39, pleaded guilty in Jacksonville federal court Friday to one count of disaster assistance fraud, according to court records.
 She faces up to 30 years in prison, as well as paying restitution.

-Carswell made an application for disaster assistance benefits to the Federal Emergency Management Agency in September 2017, according to court documents.
-She claimed that her primary residence in Jacksonville was damaged during Hurricane Irma, forcing her to stay in a nearby rental property.
-FEMA paid Carswell rental assistance totaling $15,024.80.
+White made an application for disaster assistance benefits to the Federal Emergency Management Agency over the internet in September 2017, according to court documents.

 Hurricane Irma struck Florida in September 2017, causing about $50 billion in damage throughout the state.